wna-se/ArtierThanThou/Presentation.md

 Even if you just know you *really* like pink you should be ready to start exploring!

-ATT puts you in the cockpit of the machine that lets you move freely through the dimensions of art and history, ranging from time and space to cuteness and flair.
-You will be pulled into the flow of serendipitous discovery while being served with the gems that you will claim to make your own.
+ATT puts you in the cockpit of the machine

+* move freely through the dimensions of art and history, ranging from time and space to cuteness and flair
+* be pulled into the flow of serendipitous discovery
+* served with the gems that you will claim to make your own.

 ## Position – Where are you starting from?
 Position yourself in art and history: time, space, your state of mind/intent, label etc.